MattJFisher11/DizplaiMattFisher/README.md

 To run the frontend
 - First do a npm i to install packages
 - Then to run in development mode run: npm run start
+- To Run Cypress Tests: npx cypress open
+  Then it will open a window select e2e testing and select chrome then start e2e testing This will then open a new chrome window and now select the Home.cy.js

 To run the backend
 - First run: mvn clean install